TRAINING YOUR STORIES

 The Melting Pot of Pole Dancing

-With minor exceptions of performers who can literally fly from one pole to another using just their nose and ears as a grip most of us will probably never be natural freaks of nature (at least when it comes down to pole).
+With minor exceptions of performers who can fly from one pole to another using just their nose and ears as a grip most of us will probably never be natural freaks of nature (at least when it comes down to pole).
 Natural talent is great and can get you far down the yellow brick road but If you want to defeat the evil witch you’ll have to know how to wear and use those ruby slippers.

-Pole dancing may require unnatural strength and inhuman coordination to be successful in the various number of tricks listed in the Pole Dance textbooks, but being able to complete a trick does not mean your journey ends there.
+Pole dancing may require unnatural strength and inhuman coordination to be successful in the various tricks listed in the Pole Dance textbooks, but being able to complete a trick does not mean your journey ends there.

 Just as other sports have supplementary or preparatory classes so does Pole Dancing.
-Flex, Stretch, Conditioning, Dance Routines are some of the many courses available to assist you and improve your performance in the sport.
+Flex, Stretch, Conditioning, and Dance Routines are some of the many courses available to assist you and improve your performance in the sport.

-Next time you scoff at someone with a full program or someone who runs in and out of Pole Studios more often that running in and out of the lavatories after beer bonging think of their dedication and their logic.
+Next time you scoff at someone with a full program or someone who runs in and out of Pole Studios more often than running in and out of the lavatories after beer bonging think of their dedication and their logic.
 Pole Dancing, for those who want the whole experience, cannot be limited to a class or two, it’s a holistic sport and it should be treated as such.

-Therefore, plan your Program and know that some of these classes may be necessary or at least useful.
+Therefore, plan your program and know that some of these classes may be necessary or at least useful.

 We All Gotta Accessorize

-Would you go to the beach without a swimsuit, would you go to work without a tie, would you go out with your furry fluffy friends to the park without sweat pants?
+Would you go to the beach without a swimsuit, would you go to work without a tie, would you go out with your furry fluffy friends to the park without sweatpants?
 Then why would you go to a pole/aerial/stretch etc. class without the proper outfit?

 Again, I can hear what you are saying – that pole outfits are expensive, and you are half right there.
 It’s only logical that with the inclusion of a new market supply and demand principles would hike up the prices of Pole Dancing outfits – however, this is last year’s news.
-There is a plethora of online sites who cater to the tall, short, geek, sleek, hot and the rest of the lot.
+There is a plethora of online sites that cater to the tall, short, geek, sleek, hot and the rest of the lot.

-Strutting your Stuff on the Catwalk
+Strutting Your Stuff on the Catwalk

 Many of you will have participated in a Show (either for your dance school or professionally).
-It should be noted that you are going to be on stage, being judged, by many weird persons.
+It should be noted that you are going to be on stage, being judged, by many weird people.
 This would not be the place to cut down on costs.
 You must feel and look the part or else all the hard work you’ve put in may not be appreciated if you aren’t in a role.
-Just as you would at a night out look after hair, makeup, outfits shoes etc (often times sparing no expense) the same should apply in this case, and even more so if you are part of a team.
+Just as you would at a night out look after hair, makeup, outfits shoes etc (oftentimes sparing no expense) the same should apply in this case, and even more so if you are part of a team.

 Teamwork and being part of a team is a matter not to be taken lightly.
 As in most cases majority rules.
-There is the occasional exception where a team is so close that one your opinion will be heard and respected.
+There is the occasional exception where a team is so close that your opinion will be heard and respected.
 Generally speaking, when you are part of a team you cannot drag the others down, it’s not lady like it’s not polite and it certainly isn’t sportsmanlike.
 Remember in most cases it’s an attitude thing and not a money thing but in either case, you won’t be able to participate in a group show wearing just “your underwear backwards”.

-Such seminars can give you an advantage and regardless how much you think it’s being overcharged, they are the ones with the knowledge which you need to gain.
+Such seminars can give you an advantage and regardless of how much you think it’s being overcharged, they are the ones with the knowledge which you need to gain.
 Besides there are seminars for all pockets and wallets – pick one which suits you.

 No sport is for free and it is understandable that with the current situation being able to go to one class is an achievement.
 We all make our choices and our sacrifices.
 You have every right not to invest time or energy or money.
 However: